IntelliTect/Coalesce/docs/topics/coalesce-swashbuckle.md

 ### Configure OpenAPI in Program.cs

 Update your Program.cs file to configure OpenAPI and include Coalesce-specific enhancements.
-This involves [setting up OpenAPI as usual](https://learn.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-8.0&tabs=visual-studio) and then applying the Coalesce configuration (Note: You do not need to install the `Swashbuckle.AspNetCore` package if you are using the coalesce one).
+This involves [setting up OpenAPI as usual](https://learn.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-8.0&tabs=visual-studio) and then applying the Coalesce configuration (Note: You do not need to install the `Swashbuckle.AspNetCore` package if you are using the Coalesce one).

 ```c#:no-line-numbers
 builder.Services.AddSwaggerGen(config =>